sarahbloom/reflections-weekend-7/README.md

 Reflection is an important part of building applications and working with a team.
 It's common to have a retrospective on a bi-weekly basis during a project and at the end of a project.
 This application allows the user to enter in a new reflection and view all reflections.
 Users are able to delete reflections that may no longer be relevant and bookmark favorite reflections.

+This project was created using React.js, Express, SQL, Node.js, and Material-UI.

 ### SETUP